 Available Assistive Technology

 Assistive Technology is any item, piece of equipment, or system used to increase, maintain, or improve access to information or facilities for individuals with disabilities.
-Assistive technology can be requested using Accommodate.
+Assistive technology can be requested using AIM.

 Audio Recording/Playback Devices